BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 %}

-### Password Manager
+### Password Manager (digital)

 ##### Alice and Bob's personal vaults

-Alice and Bob each store an encrypted version of the recovery kit in their own personal vaults of the password manager they use.
+Alice and Bob each store an encrypted version of the recovery kit in their own personal vaults of their password manager.
 Encrypting the recovery kit protects it from a potential security breach on the side of the password manager.

 {% include picture.html
    image = "/assets/images/guide/inheritance-wallet/wallet-backup/recovery-tool-distribution-pwm.png"